 "If Mormons do not like my plays, let them write their own.
 If the Irish hate my Dublin stories, let them rent typewriters.
 If teachers and grammar school editors find my jawbreaker sentences shatter their mushmilk teeth, let them eat stale cake dunked in weak tea of their own ungodly manufacture."

-When the Mythbusters declared the myth about Archimedes destroying ships by reflecting sunlight busted, many complained that the results weren't satisfying enough, and were biased by the conditions and poor execution.
-Their response was inviting anyone who felt they could do better to try and set fire to a ship in a special episode.
+- When the Mythbusters declared the myth about Archimedes destroying ships by reflecting sunlight busted, many complained that the results weren't satisfying enough, and were biased by the conditions and poor execution.
+Their response was inviting anyone who felt they could do better to try setting fire to a ship in a special episode.
 They all failed.

 So how does it feel to know that someone's kid in the heart of America